1702773/docker_compose_node/Step1.md

-First prepare docker environment(Linux or windows docker desktop ), in this test we use windows desktop.<br>
+First, prepare the Docker environment (either Linux or Windows with Docker Desktop).
+In this example, we are using Windows Docker Desktop.<br>
 ![windows docker GUI](./image/windows_docker_GUI.png)<br>
+## Step1: Pull Docker Images

-Before create container should be pull some images like:Ubuntu, nginx or centos,etc. <br>
+Before creating a container, you need to pull some base images such as Ubuntu, Nginx, or CentOS. <br>
 ```
 docker pull ubuntu
 ```

-This command will download the last version ubuntu, if you will use diff. version ubuntu command show on below<br>
+This command will download the last version ubuntu, if you will use diff. version ubuntu command show on below.<br>

 ```
 docker pull ubuntu:22.04
 ```
-After pull you can use  `docker image list` to check out images in your local storage(local PC).
+After pulling the image, use  `docker image list`  to verify that the image is stored locally.
 ![docker image list](./image/docker_image_list.png)
+## Step2: Run a Container
 Now, we can use `docker run` to implement container with special image, the command show on below:
 ```
 docker run -i -t --name container1 -p 5000:80 ubuntu /bin/bash
 ```
+### Docker run parameter
 The docker run usually use parameter shown on below:<br>
 `-i` Keep STDIN open even if not attached <br>
 `-t` Allocate a pseudo-TTY <br>